Lyme disease is a vector-borne disease caused by the Borrelia bacterium and spread by Ixodes ticks.

 Four types of insects spread Lyme disease.
 The black-legged tick, also known as the deer tick, is the most common to spread the disease (Ixodes scapularis).

-There are a lot of these tiny ticks in tall grass, bushes, and wooded areas.
+Many of these tiny ticks are in tall grass, bushes, and wooded areas.
 As soon as a tick sees a host, it jumps on it and attaches its mouthparts to start a blood feast.

-When a tick bites an infected mouse or another small animal, it gets infected.
+A tick gets infected when it bites an infected mouse or another small animal.
 When the infected tick bites another animal, it passes the bacteria on to the new animal.

 This is how it takes a tick that connects with its host to pass germs to the host.
-To stop the spread of Lyme disease, we must remove the ticks as soon as possible.
+We must remove the ticks as soon as possible to stop the spread of Lyme disease.

 Diagnosis

 Lyme disease diagnosis involves a mix of history, symptoms, and tests.
-The C6 Test and the Quant C6 Test are two blood tests to determine if your dog has Lyme disease.
+The C6 and Quant C6 tests are two blood tests that determine if your dog has Lyme disease.

 The C6 test looks for antibodies to a protein called “C6.”
 The presence of antibodies means that Lyme disease is still there.

-You’ll find C6 antibodies in the bloodstream three to five weeks after an infected tick bite a dog.
+You’ll find C6 antibodies in the bloodstream three to five weeks after an infected tick bites a dog.
 Sometimes, the dog may not show any signs of being sick at the time.

 Then, you’ll take the Quant C6 test for the dog.
 This, along with a urine test, will help you figure out if antibiotics are necessary.